 13– Feminine products.
 Towels and tampons.
 Most people would be inclined to think only females should take those on trips (you never know when Aunt Flow will come for a visit), but it isn’t exactly the case.
 These items can be extremely helpful to stop bleeding wounds, at least for a while until rescue arrives.
 For example, picture getting shot by hunters.

 15- Clothing.
 During the winter make sure to take a hat that covers your ears.
 A lot of heat is lost through the head.
-Also ears are some of the quickest part of your body to get frost bite, due to the lack of movement.
+Also, ears are some of the quickest parts of your body to get frostbite, due to the lack of movement.

 In the winter make sure to take warm clothes that breaths easily the sweat of your skin.
 It will avoid getting cold when the sweat cools down, and hence catching a cold.
 On long walks wear a layer or two less than you would normally do, simply because while you are in motion your body will warm up.
 However, make sure to take at least one extra jumper, trousers or thermals, and a new pair of warm socks.